Antimicrobial surface: Surface roughness

 where R is the ratio of the actual area of the surface to the observed area of a surface and θ is the Young's contact angle as defined for an ideal surface.
 See Wetting.
-Based on physical modification of the surface, antiviral surface can be designed by decorating micropillars on the surface.
+Based on the physical modification of the surface, an antiviral surface can be designed by decorating micropillars on the surface.

 Chemical modification

 Grafting polymers onto and/or from surfaces

-Antimicrobial activity can be imparted onto a surface through the grafting of functionalized polymers, for example those terminated with quaternary amine functional groups, through one of two principle methods.
-With these methods—“grafting to” and “grafting from”—polymers can be chemically bound to a solid surface and thus the properties of the surface (i.e. antimicrobial activity) can be controlled.
+Antimicrobial activity can be imparted onto a surface through the grafting of functionalized polymers, for example, those terminated with quaternary amine functional groups, through one of two principle methods.
+With these methods—"grafting to" and "grafting from"—polymers can be chemically bound to a solid surface and thus the properties of the surface (i.e. antimicrobial activity) can be controlled.
 Quaternary ammonium ion-containing polymers (PQA) have been proven to effectively kill cells and spores through their interactions with cell membranes.
 A wealth of nitrogenous monomers can be quaternized to be biologically active.
 These monomers, for example 2-dimethylaminoethyl methacrylate (DMAEMA) or 4-vinyl pyridine (4-VP) can be subsequently polymerized with ATRP.
-Thus antimicrobial surfaces can be prepared via “grafting to” or “grafting from” mechanisms.
+Thus antimicrobial surfaces can be prepared via "grafting to" or "grafting from" mechanisms.

 Grafting onto

 Grafting to involves the strong adsorption or chemical bonding of a polymer molecule to a surface from solution.
 This process is typically achieved through a coupling agent that links a handle on the surface to a reactive group on either of the chain termini.
-Although simple, this approach suffers from the disadvantage of a relatively low grafting density as a result of steric hindrance from the already-attached polymer coils.
+Although simple, this approach suffers from the disadvantage of a relatively low grafting density due to steric hindrance from the already-attached polymer coils.
 After coupling, as in all cases, polymers attempt to maximize their entropy typically by assuming a brush or mushroom conformation.
-Thus, potential binding sites become inaccessible beneath this “mushroom domain”.
+Thus, potential binding sites become inaccessible beneath this "mushroom domain".

 Pre-synthesized polymers, like the PDMEAMA/PTMSPMA block copolymer, can be immobilized on a surface (i.e. glass) by simply immersing the surface in an aqueous solution containing the polymer.
 For a process like this, grafting density depends on the concentration and molecular weight of the polymer as well as the amount time the surface was immersed in solution.
 As expected, an inverse relationship exists between grafting density and molecular weight.
 As the antimicrobial activity depends on the concentration of quaternary ammonium tethered to the surface, grafting density and molecular weight represent opposing factors that can be manipulated to achieve high efficacy.